t73biz/calc-o-matic/README.md

 Rule #3: Reverse engineer the example project's functionality, and also feel free to personalize it.

+Here are the user stories you must enable, and optional bonus user stories:

-User Story: As a user, I can start a 25 minute pomodoro, and the timer will go off once 25 minutes has elapsed.
+User Story: As a user, I can add, subtract, multiply and divide two numbers.

-Bonus User Story: As a user, I can reset the clock for my next pomodoro.
+Bonus User Story: I can clear the input field with a clear button.

-Bonus User Story: As a user, I can customize the length of each pomodoro.
+Bonus User Story: I can keep chaining mathematical operations together until I hit the equal button, and the calculator will tell me the correct output.